AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingChurnPredictionModel.md

 # Creating Likely-To-Leave Prediction Model

 Hello guys!
-Today, I will be showing you on how to create a retention-based model that could predict when the player will leave.
+Today, I will be showing you on how to create a retention-based model that could detect if player is in the "red zone" before it leaves.

 Currently, you need these to produce the model: